rsalunga29/security-notes/DevSecOps/Infrastructure as Code/Declarative vs Imperative.md

+Below are the differences between declarative and imperative (also known as functional and procedural) IaC tools:
 ## Declarative
 This approach involves declaring an explicit state for the infrastructure, min/max resources, x components, etc...
 The IaC tool will perform actions based on what is defined.
 In other words, it focuses on the what rather than the how.